 While Early Start is open to everyone, some students are required to attend.
 To determine if Early Start is required for you, check your Welcome Packet or introductory email from IU Columbus University College, or call (812) 348-7200.
 If the Early Start program is required for you and you do not attend, your enrollment will be cancelled.

-8. Register for Adaptive Educational Services, if needed
+8. Register for Accessible Educational Services, if needed

 If you have a documented short- or long-term physical, mental, or other challenge that could impact your ability to have a successful college experience, talk to us.